CalebClauson/text-rpg/README.md

 This is a text based RPG I developed using Python and Tkinter as I continue learning how to build more structured and interactive applications.

-The game uses a graphical interface for exploration and turn based combat while relying on JSON files to store game data such as enemies, items, moves, and player save data.
+The game uses a graphical interface for turn based combat while relying on JSON files to store game data such as enemies, items, moves, and player save data.

 ## Purpose

 This project was created to move beyond basic scripts and start building a more complete application with multiple files, connected systems, and a GUI.

-It focuses on practicing game logic, state management, event driven programming, and external data handling while keeping the project organized and scalable as new systems are added.
+It focuses on practicing game logic, state management, event driven programming, and external data handling while keeping the project organized and easier to expand as new systems are added.

 ## Current Features